-Yet its numbers continue to decline, due to hunting and habitat loss, despite protection.
-While technically omnivorous, it primarily has a carnivorous diet consisting of large quantities of small game, fish, and various plants.
-The precise diet of individuals varies, of course, depending on the individual habitat.
+While it technically evolved as omnivorous, this ursine primarily has a carnivorous diet consisting of large quantities of small game, fish, and various plants.
+The precise diet of individuals varies, of course, depending on the specific area in which it lives.

 Habitats also vary, sometimes quite significantly.
 This further, though naturally, depends on its territory.
 But that range most typically consists of plains or forests.
 Wherever it appears, the Grizzly Bear tends to avoid humans, unless threatened or disturbed.